 A number of experiments that are able to simulate intense tropical cyclones project increases in the frequency of these storms in some regions, although there are presently only limited studies to assess and there is insufficient data to draw from in most regions to make a confident assessment (Figure 14.17).
-Confidence is somewhat better in the North Atlantic and western North Pacific basins where an increase in the frequency of the strongest storms is more likely than not.
 The models generally project an increase in mean lifetime-maximum intensity of simulated storms (Supplementary Material Table 14.SM.3), which is consistent with a projected increase in the frequency in the more intense storms (Elsner et al., 2008).
-The projected increase in intensity concurrent with a projected decrease in frequency can be argued to result from a difference in scaling between projected changes in surface enthalpy fluxes and the Clausius-Clapeyron relationship associated with the moist static energy of the middle troposphere (Emanuel et al., 2008).
-The increase in rainfall rates associated with tropical cyclones is a consistent feature of the numerical models under greenhouse warming as atmospheric moisture content in the tropics and tropical cyclone moisture convergence is projected to increase (Trenberth et al., 2005, 2007a; Allan and Soden, 2008; Knutson et al., 2010, 2013).
+The projected increase in intensity concurrent with a projected decrease in frequency can be argued to result from a difference in scaling between projected changes in surface enthalpy fluxes and the Clausius-Clapeyron relationship associated with the moist static energy of the middle-troposphere (Emanuel et al., 2008).
+The increase in rainfall rates associated with tropical cyclones is a consistent feature of the numerical models under greenhouse warming as atmospheric moisture content in the tropics and tropical cyclone moisture convergence is projected to increase (Trenberth et al., 2005; Trenberth et al., 2007a; Allan and Soden, 2008; Knutson et al., 2010; Knutson et al., 2013).
 Although no broad-scale, detectable long-term changes in tropical cyclone rainfall rates have been reported, preliminary evidence for a detectable anthropogenic increase in atmospheric moisture content over ocean regions has been reported by Santer et al. (2007).

-A number of studies since the AR4 have attempted to project future changes in tropical cyclone tracks and genesis at inter- or intra-basin scale (Leslie et al., 2007; Vecchi and Soden, 2007b; Emanuel et al., 2008; Yokoi and Takayabu, 2009; Zhao et al., 2009; Li et al., 2010b; Murakami and Wang, 2010; Lavender and Walsh, 2011; Murakami et al., 2011a, 2013).
-These studies suggest that projected changes in tropical cyclone activity are strongly correlated with projected changes in the spatial pattern of tropical SST (Sugi et al., 2009; Chauvin and Royer, 2010; Murakami et al., 2011b; Zhao and Held, 2012) and associated weakening of the Pacific Walker Circulation (Vecchi and Soden, 2007a), indicating that reliable projections of regional tropical cyclone activity depend critically on the reliability of the projected pattern of SST changes.
+A number of studies since the AR4 have attempted to project future changes in tropical cyclone tracks and genesis at inter- or intra-basin scale (Leslie et al., 2007; Vecchi and Soden, 2007b; Emanuel et al., 2008: Yokoi and Takayabu, 2009; Zhao et al., 2009; Li et al., 2010b; Murakami and Wang, 2010; Lavender and Walsh, 2011; Murakami et al., 2011a; Murakami et al., 2013).
+These studies suggest that projected changes in tropical cyclone activity are strongly correlated with projected changes in the spatial pattern of tropical SST (Sugi et al., 2009; Chauvin and Royer, 2010; Murakami et al., 2011b; Zhao and Held, 2012) and associated weakening of the Pacific Walker circulation (Vecchi and Soden, 2007a), indicating that reliable projections of regional tropical cyclone activity depend critically on the reliability of the projected pattern of SST changes.
 However, assessing changes in regional tropical cyclone frequency is still limited because confidence in projections critically depend on the performance of control simulations (Murakami and Sugi, 2010), and current climate models still fail to simulate observed temporal and spatial variations in tropical cyclone frequency (Walsh et al., 2012).
-As noted above, tropical cyclone genesis and track variability is modulated in most regions by known modes of atmosphere-ocean variability.
+As noted above, tropical cyclone genesis and track variability is modulated in most regions by known modes of atmosphere/ocean variability.
 The details of the relationships vary by region (e.g., El Niño events tend to cause track shifts in western North Pacific typhoons and tend to suppress Atlantic storm genesis and development).
 Similarly, it has been demonstrated that accurate modelling of tropical cyclone activity fundamentally depends on the model's ability to reproduce these modes of variability (e.g., Yokoi and Takayabu, 2009).
 Reliable projections of future tropical cyclone activity, both global and regional, will then depend critically on reliable projections of the behaviour of these modes of variability (e.g., ENSO) under global warming, as well as an adequate understanding of their physical links with tropical cyclones.
-At present there is still uncertainty in their projected behaviours (e.g., Section 14.4).
+Presently there is still uncertainty in their projected behaviours (e.g., Section 14.4).